iBaa/PlexConnect/README.md

 # Plex Connect
-or: "Plex @ ATV - think different..."
+or: "Plex @ aTV - think different..."

 We all want the pleasure of Plex on the big screen - in this case driven by an AppleTV.
-Unfortunately there are officially no Apps allowed on AppleTV, most of the time a jailbreak is late (iOS 5.2?) or not avaiable at all (ATV3).
+Unfortunately there are officially no Apps allowed on AppleTV, most of the time a jailbreak is late (iOS 5.2?) or not avaiable at all (aTV3).

 This is a collection of files developed for the little project described in [Plex Forum][].
 See also the discontinued [ATVBrowser][] for a project with similar purpose, all javascript.